Smart Product Development with Additive Manufacturing

 - About this minor

-In-depth technical minor on Additive Manufacturing (AM) or 3Dprinting.
-Entry requirements based on an engineering/technical bachelor study, such as Mechanical engineering, Mechatronics, Automotive, or Applied Physics.
+In-depth technical minor on Additive Manufacturing (AM) also known as 3D-printing.
+The entry requirements are based on a technical bachelor study, such as Mechanical engineering, Mechatronics, Automotive, Applied Physics, or a comparable study.
 English study materials, and in case of participating international students the lectures will also be in English.

-- Functional design in the field of mechanical, thermal and/or flow.
+●Functional design in the field of mechanical, thermal and flow.
 Material selection and production technologies.
 Use of professional software packages.

 The educational program consists of 5 modules en 1 project.